Anjai7/Tryhackme_CTF/README.md

 ![User](https://github.com/Anjai7/Tryhackme_CTF/blob/main/user.png)

 ## Previlage Execution
-Unable to spawn a privileged shell through my initial attempts, I consulted other write-ups and discovered that leveraging vim with sudo permissions could be used for privilege escalation.
+Unable to spawn a privileged shell through my initial attempts, I referred other write-ups and discovered that leveraging vim with sudo permissions could be used for privilege escalation.
 ```bash
 sudo vim
 ```